taget/taget.github.io/_posts/openstack/2014-09-18-request-data-flow.md

 3)  Another request is check if the instance you want to shelve (00be783d-bef5-46b1-bfdc-316618c76e92) exist.

-4)  Do shelve, you can see it is an post request with the body  -d '{"shelve": null}'
+4)  Do shelve, you can see it is a post request with the body  -d '{"shelve": null}'

-At last , nova api return an response as:
+At last , nova api return a response as:

     RESP: [202] CaseInsensitiveDict({'date': 'Thu, 18 Sep 2014 04:03:09 GMT', 'content-length': '0', 'content-type': 'text/html; charset=UTF-8', 'x-compute-request-id': 'req-4be7dc9a-21da-4050-9310-3ee58ca93569'})
 RESP BODY: null